blairh913/wgfast_2025/tutorials/landing.md

-# Welcome to your Jupyter Book
+# Welcome to 2025 WGFAST workshop:

+## Getting started with Git, Python, and Echopype-related tools

 This is a small sample book to give you a feel for how book content is structured.